ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Goal:** Exploit the vulnerability by successfully modifying a payment so that the payment amount is larger than originally entered by the user and that the payment goes to a different recipient.
 You can verify successful exploitation by comparing the account balance before and after the payment.

 ### 33: Two-Factor Authentication III - Weak Code Generation (medium)
 Confirmation codes should be random so an attacker cannot predict them.
-In the case of DIBA, however, they are not really created in a random way, although they appear to be quite random when looking at them.
+In the case of DIMBA, however, they are not really created in a random way, although they appear to be quite random when looking at them.

 **Goal:** Crack the confirmation code generation algorithm.
 If you think you have cracked it, enter the confirmation code that would be used at 2030-01-31 12:00:00 in the code field and accept the payment.
 If the payment is accepted, you have successfully cracked the code generation algorithm.